Ahmed al-Assir: 2013 Sidon clashes

 In June 2013, clashes broke out in an eastern suburb of Sidon after several people attacked, threw stones and shattered windows in a car belonging to Assir's brother, Amjad al-Assir.
 Assir then gave Hezbollah a one-week ultimatum to vacate apartments occupied by the group's supporters in the mostly Sunni city containing heavy weapon in a civilian compound, as clashes broke out with gunmen wielding automatic rifles and rocket-propelled grenades.
 Officials stated that the gunmen fighting Assir's followers were believed to be Hezbollah sympathizers.

 On 23 June 2013, according to news channels loyal to Hezbollah, 10 Lebanese Army soldiers were killed and 35 wounded in a clash with armed men loyal to Assir, in Sidon at an Army post near the Abra complex that houses the Bilal bin Rabah Mosque.
 Other Lebanese news channels denied this and accused Hezbollah militias of being involved.
 Violence started with a deadly attack on an army checkpoint.
 Roads were later blocked in other parts of the country, and the army came under fire in the Ain el-Hilweh camp.

-During 23–24 June 2013, heavy street fighting erupted between the Lebanese Army and gunmen loyal to Assir in Sidon as they were falsely accused of provoking the attack.
+During 23–24 June 2013, heavy street fighting erupted between the Lebanese Army and gunmen loyal to Assir in Sidon.
 Sixteen Lebanese soldiers and more than twenty Assir supporters were killed.
 A bodyguard of a cleric, who tried to reach the fighting to negotiate a ceasefire, also died.
 More than 100 Lebanese soldiers were wounded, as well as 13 pro-Assir militants.
 The Lebanese army requested for the country's politicians to intervene.
 On Monday June 24, 2013, Lebanese Army commandos seized a complex controlled by gunmen loyal to Assir in the southern city of Sidon, shortly after he fled the premises to an unknown destination.

 Assir reportedly fled the complex at around 10 a.m., shortly after the Army stormed the premises which the military gradually gained control over throughout the day.
 Sources said soldiers were still trading gunfire with snipers located on the rooftops of nearby buildings.
 Sixty-five gunmen, including several Palestinian and Syrian refugees, reportedly either surrendered or were captured by Army units during the raid on the complex.
 Lebanon's military prosecutor issued arrest warrants against Assir and 123 of his followers.
 The warrants also included the name of Assir's brother.

 The raid on the compound at noon came after an attempt by a group of Salafi preachers to mediate a truce reached a dead end, with the Army determined to continue its operations.
 There is no factual basis for the claim that Assir was captured and his followers crushed.
 His fate remains unknown, however, the army is treating the matter as a capture or kill operation on the basis that they believe it was only Assir that killed Lebanese soldiers in "cold blood", according to a military statement.